codecentric/javafxsvg/README.md

 preferably before any JavaFX code is executed.
 After this, you can use SVG images just as any other Image in your application.

+If the JavaFX container does not specify any width or height, the image is rendered with default dimensions (currently 400x400).
+To changes this behavior, a `DimensionProvider` can be passed with the install command:

+    SvgImageLoaderFactory.install(new PrimitiveDimensionProvider());

+will try to determine the actual size of the SVG (as specified by `width` and `height` attributes) and use this as a fallback size.

 ## Known Issues

 Currently, SVGs are required to start with either "<svg" or "<?xml"